I suddenly found myself online shopping for mustard yellow dress shirts and ties at 11pm.

 Phyllis and Bob Vance, Vance Refrigeration, got married at the First Christin Church of North Hollywood.
 There’s a parking lot next to it that says it’s for church parking only, but we parked there for 5 quick minutes to snap photos.

 I was a former wedding photographer, this scene always tickles me.
-I can’t tell you the amount of times I have used this exact trick to get people out of frames (it’s usually a mom or an aunt who beckons over some random family member into a shot, but after a few snaps they need to GTFO because this is a photo for the bride’s immediate family only or something like that.)
+I can’t tell you the number of times I have used this exact trick to get people out of frames (it’s usually a mom or an aunt who beckons over some random family member into a shot, but after a few snaps they need to GTFO because this is a photo for the bride’s immediate family only or something like that.)

 Address: 14006 Riverside Dr, Sherman Oaks